 - Promote communication and improve attitudes on health and safety throughout Banff Centre

 - Provide the necessary tools and systems to build and maintain a healthy and safe work environment

 If you are working with hazardous materials (solids, liquids, or gases), operating power tools, or doing rigging during your residency, inform yourself about safety requirements.
-A mandatory studio orientation by your facilitator/program coordinator covers health, safety, and studio equipment training prior to access.
+A mandatory studio orientation by your facilitator/program delivery specialist covers health, safety, and studio equipment training prior to access.